edgexfoundry/edgex-docs/docs_src/getting-started/native/Ch-BuildRunOnWindows.md

 #### Modify the Configuration of EdgeX Core and Supporting Services

 Each of core and supporting EdgeX services are located in `edgex-go\cmd` under a subfolder by the service name.
 In the first case, core-metadate is located in `edgex-go\cmd\core-metadata`.
-Core-metadata's configuration is located in a `configuration.toml` file in `edgex-go\cmd\core-metadata\res`.
+Core-metadata's configuration is located in a `configuration.yaml` file in `edgex-go\cmd\core-metadata\res`.
 Use your favorite editor to open the configuration file and locate the `Database` section in that file (about 1/2 the way down the configuration listings).
 Change the host address from `localhost` to the IP address of your Redis hosting machine (changed to 10.0.0.75 in the example below).

 ![image](Windows-ChangeDatabaseHost.png)

-Modify the host location for Redis in the `Database` section of `configuration.toml` files for notifications (`edgex-go\cmd\support-notifications\res`) and scheduler (`edgex-go\cmd\support-scheduler\res`) services in the same way.
+Modify the host location for Redis in the `Database` section of `configuration.yaml` files for notifications (`edgex-go\cmd\support-notifications\res`) and scheduler (`edgex-go\cmd\support-scheduler\res`) services in the same way.

 In core-data, you need to modify two host settings.
-You need to change the location for Redis in the `Database` section as well as the host location for Redis in the `MessageQueue` section of `configuration.toml`.
+You need to change the location for Redis in the `Database` section as well as the host location for Redis in the `MessageQueue` section of `configuration.yaml`.
 The latter setting is for accessing the Redis Pub/Sub message bus.

 ![image](Windows-ChangeRedisHost.png)

 ### Modify the configuration of the EdgeX Configurable App Service

 The Configurable App Service uses both the Redis database and message bus like core-data does.
-Locate the `configuration.toml` file in `app-service-configurable\res\rules-engine` folder.
+Locate the `configuration.yaml` file in `app-service-configurable\res\rules-engine` folder.
 Open the file with an editor and change the Host in the `Database`, `Trigger.EdgexMessageBus.SubscribeHost`, and `Trigger.EdgexMessageBus.PublishHost` sections from `localhost` to the IP address of your Redis hosting machine.

 ### Modify the configuration of the EdgeX Virtual Device Service

 The Virtual Device Service uses the Redis message bus like core-data does.
-Locate the `configuration.toml` file in `device-virtual-go\cmd\res` folder.
+Locate the `configuration.yaml` file in `device-virtual-go\cmd\res` folder.
 Open the file with an editor and change the Redis `MessageQueue` host address from `localhost` to the IP address of your Redis hosting machine.

 ### Start Consul